Am0rphous/CheatSheets/KVM/README.md

 libvritd-daemon     #virtualization daemon.
-bridge-utils        #used to create network-bridges. virt-manager        #graphical user interface to manage VMs kvm_tools           #contains some diagnostics and debugging tools for KVM.
+bridge-utils        #used to create network-bridges. virt-manager        #graphical user interface to manage VMs kvmtool            #contains some diagnostics and debugging tools for KVM.
 ````

 | Key/Command | Description |